HB9VQQ/dx.py/README.md

 When you see `⬆+76%` next to a rating, it means that band is currently performing 76% better than its typical performance for this hour of day (based on a 30-day average).
 This highlights exceptional openings worth taking advantage of.

-The indicator only appears when performance exceeds 20% above typical.
+The indicator only appears when performance is 20% or more above typical.

 ## Web Version